ZirkonNetwork/Zirkonium/README.md

 \
 Run `./gradlew applyPatches`, `./gradlew build`, and then `./gradlew createReobfPaperclipJar` to get a Paperclip jar to use for servers.
-This entire process can take 15+ minutes depending on your CPU, available memory, and the speed of the drive this is on (the higher the r/w speeds the better); HDDs are not recommended.\
+This entire process can take anywhere from 5 minutes to an hour plus depending on the available CPU power, available memory, and the speed of the drive this is on
+(the higher the r/w speeds the better); HDDs are not recommended.\
-After the tasks are completed, the new Paperclip jar can be found in `./build/libs` under the name ``.
+After the tasks are completed, the new Paperclip jar can be found in `./build/libs` under the name `Zirkonium-paperclip-<mcVersion>-<apiVersion>-reobf.jar`.